aetkadi/read-it-later-backend/README.md

 ## Overview

-This is a team project for the course ITI0302 Tarkvaraarenduse Projekt at TalTech.
+This is a team project for the course ITI0302 Veebirakenduse projekt at TalTech.
 The creators are Aet-Kadi Kald, Karoliina Kannik and Faina Dõmša.
 This is a backend application built with Java and Gradle.
 This README will guide you through the steps to build, run, and Dockerize the application.

 ## Project introduction